bkroggel/luzid/_posts/2017-11-30-A-multi-location-weather-widget-build-for-Uebersicht.md

 In order to set your own preferred locations you can of course modify the setup.

 1. create an id for your location (e.g. `lnd`)
-2. add a name to your location which later will be displayed on your widget (e.g. `London, G`)
+2. add a name to your location which later will be displayed on your widget (e.g. `London, GB`)
 3. add 'Latitude' as well as 'Longitude' information (e.g. `51.5287718` and `-0.2416814`)

 you can grab those information from [Google Maps](https://maps.google.com):